San Carlos Lake, Arizona, USA

 - Statistics / Weather / Helpful Links

 Looking for San Carlos Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 San Carlos Lake is on the San Carlos Apache Native American Reservation in north-central Arizona.
 With 19,500 surface acres of water when full, San Carlos Lake is one of the largest lakes that lies entirely in the borders of Arizona.
 The crystal blue waters offer a refreshing contrast to the Sonoran Desert that surrounds the lake.
 Although San Carlos Lake is located on a Native American Reservation, the lake is open to the general public upon the purchase of a permit.
 Recreational activities are abundant and include hunting, fishing, and camping.